bhouston/threeify/src/lib/README.md

 * Inline JSDoc comments on most functions, variables.
 * Utilize the typing from Typscript to generate rich documentation.
+* Adopt semver?
+Probably is a good idea.

 ## Naming Convention